cython/cython/docs/extension_types.rst

 .. note::

-    You can only expose simple C types, such as ints, floats and strings, for Python access.
-You can also expose Python-valued attributes, although read-write exposure is only possible for generic Python attributes (of type object).
-If the attribute is declared to be of an extension type, it must be exposed :keyword:`readonly`.
+    You can only expose simple C types, such as ints, floats, and strings, for Python access.
+You can also expose Python-valued attributes.

 .. note::

     Also the :keyword:`public` and :keyword:`readonly` options apply only to Python access, not direct access.
-All the attributes of an extension type are always readable and writable by direct access.
+All the attributes of an extension type are always readable and writable by C-level access.

 Type declarations
 ===================